qedhtp/elliot/README.md

 1. A collect of scritp for Bug Hunter or CTF
-2. Almost every/each vulnerablities type
+2. Almost every/each vulnerablity type
 3. Bash or python

 I hope you like.